SlovakNationalGallery/webumenia.sk/README.md

 Digital reproductions of public domain arwtorks from several collections are available for download in high resolution for both personal and commercial use

-Art organisation with digitized artworks organised in a Collection Management System can easily publish their art via CSV imports.
+Art organisation with digitized artworks organised in a Collection Management System can easily publish their art via CSV imports or OAI-PMH harvests.
 If you would like to know more about using Web Umenia in your organisation, contact us via [lab@sng.sk](mailto:lab@sng.sk)

 Developers interested to build applications on top of Web Umenia can use our API.
 See our [wiki on GitHub](https://github.com/SlovakNationalGallery/web-umenia-2/wiki/ElasticSearch-Public-API) for more info.